lekroll/lekroll.github.io/README.md

-This Website was build using Bootstrap and theh procet [startbootstrap-landing-page](https://github.com/BlackrockDigital/startbootstrap-landing-page)
+This Website was build using Bootstrap and the project [startbootstrap-landing-page](https://github.com/BlackrockDigital/startbootstrap-landing-page)

 ## About